run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --name
 > The name of the Job.

+--inference
+>  Mark this workload as an Inference workload.
+This starts a deep learning inference _Deployment_ service.
+See [here](../../developer/inference/overview.md)

 --interactive
 >  Mark this Job as Interactive.
 Interactive Jobs are not terminated automatically by the system.